Structural/structural.github.io/_drafts/intro-hippodrome.md

 If you want to use Hippodrome,
 [check it out on Github](https://github.com/Structural/hippodrome).
-There's a gem (for including in your Rails asset path) and an npm module, and some documentation on a few corners of the API and this post didn't cover.
+There's a gem (for including in your Rails asset path) and an npm module, and some documentation on a few corners of the API this post didn't cover.